Application deadline: June 25, 2026, 23:59, EET

 Winners’ Award Gala Concert

-The dress rehearsals and Competition’s Awards Gala Concert have the top three winning conductors leading the Bucharest Symphony Orchestra at the Romanian Athenaeum, located at Strada Benjamin Franklin 1, București, Romania.
+The dress rehearsal and Competition’s Awards Gala Concert have the top three winning conductors leading the Bucharest Symphony Orchestra at the Romanian Athenaeum, located at Strada Benjamin Franklin 1, București, Romania, on July 10th.

 Application